Kneaded That

 Sourdough Lemon Muffins

-Published: Jun 25, 2024 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jul 5, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

 These quick and easy sourdough lemon muffins are going to be your new summertime obsession!
-Made using simple ingredients, these muffins can be made any day of the week and can be enjoyed any time of the day!
-I love to have these as a fun, sweet breakfast or midday snack.
-Add some streusel on top and you have yourself a delicious summertime dessert too!
+Made with simple ingredients you might already have on hand, they come together any day of the week and can be enjoyed any time of day.

 Picture of sourdough lemon muffins.